Can I Paint my Security Camera?

 For most security cameras, SCW included, painting your security camera will void the warranty and we do not recommend it.
 Cameras are white specifically to keep the cameras cool in the sunlight.
 Darker colors of paint will absorb more heat and cause extra stress on the components inside the camera.
 Paint in general may also limit the mobility and aiming capability of the camera at its rotation points.

-Why you Should NOT Buy a Black or Gray or Whatever Security Camera
+Why you Should NOT Paint or Buy a Black or Gray or Whatever Security Camera

 You may be tempted to try to make your security cameras match your trim colors by either painting them or buying cameras that "match."
 We do NOT recommend doing this.
 It is important to note that buying a camera any color other than white will make it overheat at lower environmental temperatures even when the temperature ratings are the same.